bensonghana/Ghana-Water-Bill-Calculator/README.md

 I created this code to help Ghanaians Calculate their water bill.
 This will avoid GWCL personnel from cheating innocent Ghanaians.

-This code is free to use but you must credit me.
+This code is free to use for non commercial purpose but you must credit me.

 If you face any problem contact me at:
 Email: bigibensonmedia@gmail.com